imrushi/imrushi.github.io/content/posts/vscode-extension-ory.md

 This was my first time developing a VS Code extension.
 I had no idea where to start.
 I started looking for development docs, and it was not easy to understand.
 Some YouTube videos helped me with the basics, like how to create pop-up boxes, basic alert messages, etc., but there was no source to go to for advanced extension development.

 Before starting development, I had a discussion with [@Vincent](https://github.com/vinckr) about how to approach it, like API-based development or what?
 He suggested using the existing Ory CLI instead of APIs.
-The plan was to call the Ory CLI app with inputs from the VS Code extension when we got all the information from the frontend.
+The plan was to call the Ory CLI app with inputs from the VS Code extension when we got all the information from the VS Code Extension.

 {{< figure src="/img/ory/ory-extension-arch.svg" alt="extension flow" position="center" style="border-radius: 8px;" caption="Extension workflow" captionPosition="center" >}}

-I started developing the first module, which checks the prerequisites, like if your system already has the [Ory CLI](https://www.ory.sh/docs/guides/cli/installation) installed.
+I started developing the first module, which checks the prerequisites, like if your system already has the [Ory CLI](https://www.ory.sh/docs/guides/cli/installation) installed it is good to go.
 If not, it will give you the option to install it directly from VS Code.
 I faced many challenges because there are many edge cases.

 I got lots of ideas and inspiration from other open-source VS Code extensions for my first module prerequisite.
 Some ideas were hard to implement because I didn't know how to approach them.
 For example, I had an idea to show a list of projects, OAuth clients, users, and permissions in a tree view with relations.
 That's where these open-source VS Code extensions repos helped me a lot.